 On the basis of the serially numbered PPD and subject to the terms and conditions contained in the other sections of the PPD, and in this section of Application Form, we hereby submit our Application Form for the Allotment of the Equity Shares in the Issue on the terms and price indicated below.
 We confirm that (i) we are an Eligible QIB in terms of Regulation 2(1)(ss) of the SEBI ICDR Regulations and the PPD, (ii) we are not: (a) excluded from making an application in the Issue pursuant to Regulation 179(2)(b) of the SEBI ICDR Regulations, and (b) restricted from participating in the Issue under the SEBI ICDR Regulations and other applicable laws, and (iii) we are not a Promoter of the Issuer, or any person related to the Promoters, directly or indirectly, as defined in the SEBI ICDR Regulations.
-Further, we confirm that we do not have any right under a shareholders' agreement or voting agreement entered into with the Promoters or Promoter Group, veto right to appoint any nomine director on the Board of directors of the Issuer.
+Further, we confirm that we do not have any right under a shareholders' agreement or voting agreement entered into with the Promoters or Promoter Group, veto rights or right to appoint any nominee director on the Board of directors of the Issuer.
 We confirm that we are either a QIBs which is resident in

-STATUS (Please ✓) FI Scheduled Commercial Banks and Public Financial Institutions IC Insurance Companies MF Mutual Funds VCF Venture Capital Funds NIF National Investment Fund FPI Eligible Foreign Portfolio Investor IF Insurance Funds AIF Alternative Investment Fund SI- NBFC Systemically Important Non-Banking Financial Companies отн Others (Please specify)
+STATUS (Please ✓) FI Scheduled Commercial Banks and Public Financial Institutions IC Insurance Companies MF Mutual Funds VCF Venture Capital Funds NIF National Investment Fund FPI Eligible Foreign Portfolio Investor IF Insurance Funds AIF Alternative Investment Fund SI- NBFC Systemically Important Non-Banking Financial Companies ОТН Others (Please specify)

-Foreign portfolio investors as defined under the Securities and Exchange Board of India (Foreign Portfolio Investors) Regulations, 2014, as amended excluding Category III Foreign Portfolio Investors who are not allowed to participate in the Issue
+Foreign portfolio investors as defined under the Securities and Exchange Board of India (Foreign Portfolio Investors) Regulations, 2014, as amended excluding Category III Foreign Portfolio Investors who are not allowed to participate in the Investor

 India, or an Eligible FPIs, participating through Schedule 2 of the FEMA Regulations.
 We confirm that we are neither a FVCI nor a non-resident multilateral or bilateral development financial institution.
 We confirm that the bid size / aggregate number of the Equity Shares applied for by us, and which may be Allocated to us thereon will not exceed the relevant regulatory or approved limits and further confirm that our Bid will not result in triggering an open offer under the Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011, as amended ("Takeover Regulations").
-We further understand and agree that (i) our names, address, contact details, PAN number and bank account details will be recorded by the Company in the format prescribed in terms of the PAS Rules; (ii) in the event that any Equity Shares are Allocated to us in the Issue, our names (as proposed allottees) and the percentage of our post-Issue shareholding in the Company will be disclosed in the PAS Rules; and (iii) in the event that Equity Shares are Alloted to us in the Issue, the Company will place our name in the register of members of the Company as a holder of such Equity Shares that may be Allotted to us and in the Form PAS-3 filed by the Company with the
+We further understand and agree that (i) our names, address, contact details, PAN number and bank account details will be recorded by the Company in the format prescribed in terms of the PAS Rules; (ii) in the event that any Equity Shares are Allocated to us in the Issue, our names (as proposed allottees) and the percentage of our post-Issue shareholding in the Company will be disclosed in the PAS Rules; and (iii) in the event that Equity Shares are Allotted to us in the Issue, the Company as a holder of such Equity Shares that may be Allotted to us and in the Form PAS-3 filed by the Company will place our name in the register of members of the Company was a holder of such Equity Shares that may be Allotted to us and in the Form PAS-3 filed by the Company will place